omniprime/100-days-of-code/log.md

 **Today's Progress**: FCC Quote generator

 **Thoughts:** I spent the hour working on my quote generator.
 I was finally able to get the contents of the container to be centered using flexbox.
 It works pretty well.
 I will keep experimenting with it.
 The only thing I have left is to get it to post to Twitter, which I will do tomorrow.

+### Day 35: February 6th, 2017

+**Today's Progress**: FCC Quote generator

+**Thoughts:** Spent two hours making little "fancy" changes to the generator.
+I just discoved that if my quote contains a ";" it stops posting.
+I am going to try an figure out why that is later and if there is a way for me to fix that.
+I also have a slightly larger quote that contains some HTML <br /> in it that I want to not be included and need to see if there is a way around that.